ans-group/terraform-provider-ecloud/README.md

 - `external_ip_required`: Specifies that an external IP address should be allocated
 - `power_status`: Power status of VM.
 Valid values: `Online` (default), `Offline`
 - `ssh_keys`: An array of SSH public keys to apply to VM
+- `role`: Role for VM
+- `bootstrap_script`: Script to be executed on first boot
+- `activedirectorydomain_id`: ID of Active Directory Domain for VM (applicable to Windows-based virtual machines only)

 ### ecloud_virtualmachine_tag